Crods-git/Crods-git/README.md

   - 🍳 Cooking like a pro
   - 🎮 Hiking

 > 🎯 I’m passionate about simplifying complex problems, fortifying digital systems, and mentoring others in the process.
-Every alert has a root.
-I dig until I find it.

 ---